Baron-Severin/Socrata-and-Retrofit/README.md

 	}
 </code></pre>

 Next we create an interface that will be automatically subclassed by Retrofit.
 Here we're structuring a template for future calls.
-We will implement them later on with specific parameters.
+We will implement them later with specific parameters.

 <pre><code>	public interface ApiInterface {
 		//// Example query: https://data.seattle.gov/resource/i5jq-ms7b.json?$$app_token=YOUR-APP-TOKEN-HERE&$where=value<500&$limit=10